webguru103/smooch-docs/source/includes/integrations/_appuser_email.md

 ## Email Channel

-The Email channel allows you to have conversations with your users by email via any of your back-end messaging channels, be it Slack, Front or a bot connected to the Smooch API.
+The Email channel allows you to have conversations with your users by email via any of your connected business systems, be it Slack, Front or a bot connected to the Smooch API.

 When you enable the Email channel, you will be provided with a Smooch email address.
-Email messages sent to that email address will be delivered to your back-end messaging channels.
+Email messages sent to that email address will be delivered to your connected business systems.

 ### Using your own email address